mmitch/httpd-log-anon-filter/README.md

 Currently, httpd-log-anon-filter can't really be customized.
 You can comment/uncomment some parts of the code:

- * IPv6 addresses are be default completely randomized.
+ * IPv6 addresses are by default randomized completely.
 Most hashes will propably be non-existing addresses, but others will be real and your log will simply contain wrong information (well, that's the point in the first place).
 If for any reason you want to 'play